mxcl/Cake/README.md

 developing for Apple platforms and Swift.
 SwiftPM encourages smaller, tighter frameworks and using Cake means making apps with Swift packages is now possible.

-Choose small, modular, small responsibility libraries with 100% code coverage that take semantic-versioning **seriously**.
+Choose small, modular, single‐responsibility libraries with 100% code coverage that take semantic-versioning **seriously**.
 Reject bloated libraries that don’t know how to say no to feature requests.